MERNCraft/css-only-games-1/README.md

 ![ol start](images/ol.webp)
 Figure 1.

 This works because under the hood, the browser uses a  [counter](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_counter_styles/Using_CSS_counters) called `list-item`.
 You can control this counter through CSS.
-With the following ruleset, all your `<ol>` elements will start from `101`... even those where you set the `start` property in your HTML file.
-The `counter` property takes precedence.
+With the following rule, all your `<ol>` elements will start from `101`... even those where you set the `start` property in your HTML file.
+The `counter` property takes precedence...
 ```css
 ol {
   counter-set: list-item 101;
 }
 ```
+... except that since Google released Chromium 126 on 11 June 2024, this use of `list-item` is broken in Webkit browsers such as Google Chrome, Opera and Microsoft Edge.
+It still works in Firefox and Safari, so you can test it there.
+It's not a big deal, because you won't need to use exactly this feature for anything in your CSS-only games.
+It's just nice to know that ordered `<ol>` lists were where the `counter` feature came from.
 ### Free for all

 Ordered lists don't claim exclusive rights over counters.
 Browsers make counters available to any element.
 They give you full control of any kind of numbering process.
 Here's how you could create a similar (not identical) result using a `<ul>` unordered list.